Meggitt PLC – Annual report – 31 December 2019

-Revenue is recognised when control of goods or services provided by the Group is transferred to the customer and at an amount reflecting the consideration the Group expects to receive from the customer in exchange for those goods and services.
+Revenue is recognised when control of goods or services provided by the Group is transferred to the customer, at an amount reflecting the consideration the Group expects to receive from the customer in exchange for those goods and services.

 Transfer of control – At a point in time

 • Goods supplied subject to customer acceptance.
-Within the aerospace industry goods are frequently subject to customer acceptance testing on delivery, or at the Group’s facilities.
-Normally the Group is able, through its own testing procedures, to predict with reasonable certainty that acceptance testing will be successful and accordingly acceptance testing will not affect the determination of when control passes.
-Where however the Group cannot predict the outcome with reasonable certainty, control is not considered to transfer until the goods have been accepted by the customer.
+Within the aerospace industry, goods are frequently subject to customer acceptance testing on delivery, or at the Group’s facilities.
+Normally the Group is able, through its own testing procedures, to predict with reasonable certainty that customer acceptance testing will be successful and accordingly customer acceptance testing will not affect the determination of when control passes.
+However, where the Group cannot predict the outcome with reasonable certainty, control is not considered to transfer until the goods have been accepted by the customer.